Singapore Airlines fleet: Airbus A380

 Singapore Airlines became the first airline to operate the Airbus A380-800 on 25 October 2007, after a series of delays.
 The airline placed orders for nineteen A380s with six options.
 The first flight was a return trip from Singapore to Sydney, with a flight designation of Flight 380 to signify the first commercial flight of the A380.
 To mark this moment in aviation history, SIA auctioned all the tickets in a special agreement with eBay, beginning on 27 August 2007 for two weeks, and donated all the proceeds to charity.
 Close to $1.3 million was raised for charity through the auction.

 The airline also uses the A380 to serve commemorative or seasonal flights.
-Singapore Airlines became the first to operate commercial A380 flights into Beijing from 2 to 8 August 2008 to meet higher passenger traffic during the Beijing Summer Olympic Games, and operated the A380 seasonally to Osaka in August 2012.
+Singapore Airlines became the first to operate commercial A380 flights into Beijing from 2 to 8 August 2008 to meet higher passenger traffic during the Beijing Summer Olympic Games and operated the A380 seasonally to Osaka in August 2012.
 On 9 August 2015, a Singapore Airlines A380 took part in the Singapore National Day Parade as part of Singapore's 50th anniversary celebrations.
 The aircraft was painted with a special livery and operated a special Charity Flight on 29 May 2015.

 In 2012, Singapore Airlines agreed to order five more A380s, to be delivered from 2017.
 They feature new Suites, Business Class and Economy cabins, as well as Premium Economy seats which were already being rolled out on existing A380s.
 In 2016, the airline confirmed that one A380 would be returned to its leasing company in October 2017 at the end of its ten-year lease, with a decision still to be made regarding retention of four additional A380 aircraft whose leases expire between January and June 2018.
 The first A380 was taken out of service in August 2017.

 In November 2020, the airline announced that it would retire seven additional Airbus A380s due to the impact of the COVID-19 pandemic on aviation, leaving 12 aircraft to operate in its fleet post-pandemic.
 On 5 October 2021, two retired Airbus A380s were towed to Changi Exhibition Centre to be cut up for scrap.

-Boeing 737

-Singapore Airlines operates two Boeing 737 variants - Boeing 737-800 and Boeing 737 MAX 8 - following the merger with SilkAir.

-Boeing 737-800

-Nine Boeing 737-800 joined the fleet with services to Phuket from 4 March 2021.
-The aircraft were repainted into SIA's livery, without seat upgrades as 5 of the 9 737-800s were leased and is due to be replaced by MAX 8s by the time their lease expires.

-Boeing 737 MAX 8
+Boeing 737 MAX

-The existing six 737 MAX 8s that have been in service with SilkAir and the remaining 31 on order were transferred to Singapore Airlines.
+In 2021, the existing six 737 MAX 8s that have been in service with SilkAir and the remaining 31 on order were transferred to Singapore Airlines.
 In all, Singapore Airlines will have 37 737 MAX 8s in the fleet.
 These planes will receive seat upgrades for economy class and will feature a new business class seat.